bumblB33/bumblB33/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Solutions Engineer
+- 🔭 I’m a Data Engineer working on Agentic AI for restaurant operations.
 - 🌱 Lover of all things Python & Bash.
-Learning SQL, C/C# and Powershell with a focus on automation
+Learning SQL, muddled about with C/C#/JS/PS
-- 💬 Ask me about cybersecurity, OSINT, and reporting <3
+- 💬 Ask me about cybersecurity, OSINT, and reporting analytics <3
 - 📫 How to reach me: Ping me @ https://www.linkedin.com/in/brittany-walker-299667162/
 - ⚡ Fun fact: I have a painting degree (and consider coding another creative outlet 😄)